fac28/PetProgrammer/README.md

 ### Cloning the Repository

-To get started with TechYEScracy, you'll need to clone this GitHub repository to your local machine.
+To get started with PetProgrammer, you'll need to clone this GitHub repository to your local machine.
 Open your terminal and run the following command:

 ```bash
 git clone https://github.com/fac28/PetProgrammer.git